ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list modules
+1. User requests to list modules.
-2. Tutor's Pet shows a list of modules
+2. Tutor's Pet shows a list of modules.
-3. User requests to list students
+3. User requests to list students.
-4. Tutor's Pet shows a list of students
+4. Tutor's Pet shows a list of students.
-5. User requests to link a specific student to a specific module in the list
+5. User requests to link a specific student to a specific module in the list.
-6. Tutor's Pet links that student to the specified module class
+6. Tutor's Pet links that student to the specified module class.

     Use case ends.